Hritikbansal/MultivariateTimeSeries_Generalization/README.md

 # MultivariateTimeSeries_Generalization

-This repository is an implementation of the paper - **Systematic Generalization for Prediction Control in MultiVariate Time Series** ([arxiv](https://arxiv.org/abs/2102.05602)).
+This repository is an official pytorch implementation of the paper - **Systematic Generalization for Prediction Control in MultiVariate Time Series** ([arxiv](https://arxiv.org/abs/2102.05602)).

+## Requirements

+- python 3
+- pytorch >= 1.1
+- numpy
+- matplotlib

+You can use anaconda (python library manager) or pip.
+We used anaconda, and downloaded all the dependencies in an anaconda environment.

 ## Authors
 1. [Hritik Bansal](https://sites.google.com/view/hbansal)